thegetty/quire-docs/content/documentation/metadata-configuration.md

 `resource_link` properties can also be internal pages of the publication or files from your publication, or can point to external resources or other websites.
 The atributes `type`, `name` (how the resource link will be listed in your publication), and `url` are required.

-To facilitate machine readability, it is a good idea to also include `link_relation` and `media_type` attributes from the {{< q-glossary "IANA" >}} lists if applicable ones for your particular resource are available.
+To facilitate machine readability, it is a good idea to also include `link_relation` and `media_type` attributes from the {{< q-def "IANA" >}} lists if applicable ones for your particular resource are available.

 ### Subjects

 Any number of subjects can be added to the publication in order to aid search engine discoverability.
-They may be formatted as simple keywords, {{< q-glossary "BISAC Subject Codes" >}}, or linked data using the {{< q-glossary "Getty Vocabularies" >}}, including AAT, ULAN, and TGN.
+They may be formatted as simple keywords, {{< q-def "BISAC Subject Codes" >}}, or linked data using the {{< q-def "Getty Vocabularies" >}}, including AAT, ULAN, and TGN.

 For each subject, indicate the `type`: `keyword`, `bisac`, or `getty`.
 For `keyword`, you only need to include a single comma-separated list under the `name` attribute.